 BetterHelp Vs. Pride Counseling

-Online therapy is a new platform for getting mental health treatment, and it has proven to be just as effective as traditional therapy in some cases.
+Online therapy is a new platform for getting mental health treatment, and it has proven to be just as effective as a traditional therapy in some cases.
 However, there are many options to choose from if you’re looking for specialized treatment or counseling.
-In this review, we’re going to take a look at ‘BetterHelp’ and ‘Pride Counseling’, two of the most popular platforms for online therapy services right now.
+In this review, we’re going to take a look at the following: ‘BetterHelp’ vs. ‘Pride Counseling’, two of the most popular platforms for online therapy services right now.

 BetterHelp is an online therapy provider.
 It has over 4,000 licensed therapists who are specialized in many areas of mental health.
 Its mission is to offer people a new alternative to traditional therapy by using digital channels for counseling treatments that can help people live happier, healthier lives.